ENVIRONMENT

 – – Errors were found in the calculation details of the existing posted content on water pollution substances, and it has been corrected.

-4) source survey (water quality) and by the joint or consigned treatment facilities:
+4) pollution source survey (water quality) and by the joint or consigned treatment facilities:

 – – For businesses with joint or consigned treatment facilities, based on the data provided in the notification.